 Possible Workshops and their descriptions:

-A one or two day workshop introducing the methods of constructing carousel books, sometimes called star books.
-A Victorian era book often produced as souvenirs or novelties, this format is now mostly used in children’s books.
+- Carousel books: A one or two day workshop introducing the methods of constructing carousel books, sometimes called star books.
+A book first produced in the 1930’s, the format is mostly used in children’s books.
 Why should they have all the fun?
 A carousel book can be viewed section by section and also opened fully to create a book in the round.
 Students will make models and also construct their own individual examples using their own drawings, photographs, rubber stamps, collages etc.